The BaselineAPS™ Method From Academia to Silicon Valley Lab to Software

 • BaselineAPS uses the 11 KMI Quotients to produce the Baseline Quotient, an overall quantified indication of the athletes Load Capacity

 • The athlete's Baseline is a measure of foundational readiness.
 It is a final aggregate quantification of an athlete.
-This score takes into account other factors outside of kinematic measurements, such as strength, balance, flexibility, joint mobility, age, gender, sport and position: the variables that make each athlete unique.
-The Baseline Quotient enables you to compare athletes in a cohort, understanding who is improving movement efficiency and those who are presenting more likely as a risk towards injury.
+This score takes into account other factors outside of kinematic measurements, such as strength, balance, flexibility, joint mobility, age, gender, sport, and position—the variables that make each athlete unique.
+The Baseline Quotient enables you to compare athletes in a cohort, understanding who is improving movement efficiency and who is presenting more likely as a risk for injury.

 • Everyone has a baseline…what's your team's foundational readiness?